nashville-software-school/client-side-mastery/CapStones/README.md

     April 9th: Demo Day!

 ## Requirements
+*Note: Where it indicates "server-side", it is not a requirement for this capstone.
+It will be a requirement for the back-end capstone.
 ### Proposal/Planning

 1. Your proposal must clearly articulate the problem it is solving for your customers.